 A common mistake when using send or receive activities is their labeling.
 As already stated, send activities explicitly define that a message should be sent and no further task can be performed in the scope of such activity.
 Figure 6 represents a common mistake when labeling send message activities.

-As can be seen from the example above, an activity is labelled in a way to represent both preparing and sending an answer, which is not in accordance with the BPMN specification.
+As can be seen from the example above, an activity is labeled in a way to represent both preparing and sending an answer, which is not in accordance with the BPMN specification.

 The correct solution would be to split the ‘Prepare an answer and notify the user’ into two separate tasks, one for preparing an answer and the other for sending it.

 In this case, the first activity in Pool 1 performs a certain task (i.e., ‘Prepare an answer’) and the second activity actually sends this answer to Pool 2, where it is received in the form of a receive task named ‘Receive the message’.
 After the message is received, the task ‘Analyze the content’ performs the corresponding work.

-Another common mistake is also when modelling the communication between several lanes in a pool.
+Another common mistake is also when modeling the communication between several lanes in a pool.
 Intermediate message catch and throw events are tightly coupled with message flows.
-The latter are only used to represent the communication between two pools and are as such not appropriate to be used between lanes of the same pool.
+The latter are only used to represent the communication between two pools and as such are not appropriate to be used between lanes of the same pool.
 The same incorrect usage has been widespread when using send and receive tasks as well.

 In the example above, the intermediate message throw event “Notify lane 2” actually throws a message flow and continues to the “Receive message from lane 1” intermediate catch message event, where it waits for an incoming message flows, which never arrives.
 A similar situation occurs in case of send task “Notify lane 2” and receive task “Receive response from lane 1”.